Scholarships and Work Study Programs

 We are looking for someone with a passion for the creative process who wants to learn metalsmithing and art jewelry skills.
 These are need-based programs.
 The recipient should demonstrate a commitment to learning and an inner drive to create art and learn new skills.
 The recipient is expected to attend every class session and complete the required assignments; the recipient will receive support from the BJC staff to help him/her succeed in the class.

-We have two full scholarships available for a 12-week class and one full scholarship for a 4-week class for our fall 2018 term (Sept – Nov).
+We have two full scholarships available for a 12-week class and one full scholarship for a 4-week class for our winter 2019 term (Jan – March).
 The recipient of each scholarship will be awarded tuition and studio rental for the duration of the class (for 2-day intensive recipients will receive one month of studio rental).
 Our scholarship program is open to both new or current students at to the BJC.

 Work Study Program

-We have two openings in our work study program for our fall 2018 term (Sept – Nov).
+We have two openings in our work study program for our winter 2019 term (Jan – March).
 Students enrolled in the work study program must dedicate two hours a week to studio support and maintenance for the duration of the semester.
-Work study recipients will receive a 50% credit towards a summer 4-week class of their choosing.
+Work study recipients will receive a 50% credit towards a winter class of their choosing.
 Our work study program is open to both new or current students at to the BJC.